lzumeta/flex-mod-training-loads-recu-injuries/code/simulation/README.md

 ## Scripts

-`rerun-batchtools.R` is the main script that runs the whole simulation study:
+The main script is `rerun-batchtools.R`.
+It runs the whole simulation study:

 - `create-static-part.R`<br/>
 - `problems-wce-ranef-survival.R`<br/>